godotengine/godot/modules/limboai/README.md

 ## Contributing

-All contributions are welcome!
-Feel free to open issues with bug reports and feature requests, and submit PRs.
+Contributions are welcome!
+Please open issues for bug reports, feature requests, or code changes.
+Keep the minor versions backward-compatible when submitting pull requests.

-Got an idea for a behavior tree task that you think would be useful on a variety of projects?
+If you have an idea for a behavior tree task or a feature that could be useful in a variety of projects, open an issue to discuss it.
-I invite you to open an issue and describe your concept.

 ## Social

-We have a fresh new Discord server: https://discord.gg/N5MGC95GpP
+Need help?
+We have a Discord server: https://discord.gg/N5MGC95GpP

-I write about LimboAI development on the Mastodon: https://mastodon.gamedev.place/@limbo.
+I write about LimboAI development on Mastodon: https://mastodon.gamedev.place/@limbo.

 ## Roadmap